renovatebot/renovate/docs/usage/self-hosted-configuration.md

 This is currently applicable to `npm` and `lerna`/`npm` only, and only used in cases where bugs in `npm` result in incorrect lock files being updated.

 ## token

+## translationsFilePath

+This option is specific the PO(Portable Object) file's path.

+Renovate uses the default single domain "messages" for i18n.

+You can translate your own edition by inovking `msginit` program, and then invoke `msgmerge` program to add more `msgid`.

 ## unicodeEmoji